 PhD Supervision Interests

-I am willing to discuss possible supervision with candidates interested in sacred consumption, investigating the relationship between religion and marketplace structures and religious and secular pilgrimage.
+I am willing to discuss possible supervision with candidates interested in consumer vulnerability and specifically in marketplace access and disability issues.
+I am also interested in students who wish to research sacred consumption, investigating the relationship between religion and marketplace structures and religious and secular pilgrimage.

 Faith hope and love: doing family through consuming pilgrimage